 “Barbaratag” St. Barbara Day

-As children, our Advent calendars were filled with chocolate or small gifts to open each day until Dec.
+As children, our Christmas or Advent calendars were filled with chocolate or small gifts to open each day until Dec.
 24 to make the anticipation to Christmas seem shorter

-Children look forward to a visit by St. Nikolaus and Knecht Rupprecht (for the naughty children) on
+Children look forward to a visit by St. Nikolaus and Knecht Rupprecht (for naughty children) on December 6

 My parents would put out small presents like chocolate, fruit and nuts into our shined boots at night of December 5th and placed them outside.
 Sometimes Sankt Nikolaus, a friend or neighbor in a Bishop costume, would bring goodies in a bag the next day.
 He was accompanied with his assistant Knecht Rupprecht, or the scary and hairy looking Krampus

 A week before Christmas, my parents and some of us would drive to a Christmas tree lot at Old Town Veitshöchheim, or a supermarket parking lot to pick up the nicest tree we could find.

 We brought up the nativity set from the basement and also our ornaments.
 As I remember, they consisted of straw stars and Angels.
 We liked our tree in the old German (Altdeutsch) tradition.

 When we were younger, we went to the children mass service at 5 pm where I sang in the children chorus and some of my sisters played instruments.

 We ate a small meals at Christmas eve, like the picture below: Franconian Bratwurst with Sauerkraut and Bauernbrot or Baguette, sometimes with mashed Potatoes or Potato salad